 Join a growing community of asset managers and stay up to date with the latest research from Refinitiv and partners to help you inform your investment decisions.
 Follow our Asset Management LinkedIn showcase page.

 Sign Up for our weekly newsletter updates.

-Despite the deteriorating situation with regard to the COVID-19 pandemic, December 2020 ...
+Despite the deteriorating situation with regard to the COVID-19 pandemic in some parts of ...

 On April 21, 2021, Refinitiv Lipper unveiled the results of the Refinitiv Lipper Fund ...

 As an increasing number of fund managers start to integrate ESG criteria into their ...